ltsheridan/section-week-5/README.md

 # Section Week 5

-- **Fetching, Caching, Extracting, Repeat**
+### Part 1: Fetching, Caching, Extracting, Repeat
 - [ ] Start with NYT Today's paper web page: http://www.nytimes.com/pages/todayspaper/index.html
 - [ ] Extract all the "Front Page" news, including Title, Author(s), Date, Summary and Thumbnail.
 What data structure will you save it in?
 Class / Dictionary / List / List of Dictionaries?
 - [ ] For each Front Page article, get (and cache) that article's web page, extract its related coverage of articles, and save its title, thumbnail, date, and link in a list

+### Part 2: Making Milestones and Issues for Project 3
-- **Make milestones and issues for project 3** Carefully read through the `README.md` and the `# comments` in the code file, and break down what you have to do into milestones, issues and distinct tasks / sub-tasks
+    Carefully read through the `README.md` and the `# comments` in the code file, and break down what you have to do into milestones, issues and distinct tasks / sub-tasks

     - Part 0: `_________` [200 points]